EAM Jaishankar holds talks with Nepalese counterpart Gyawali

-NEW DELHI : External Affairs Minister S Jaishankar on Friday held talks with his Nepalese counterpart Pradeep Kumar Gyawali with a focus on various key aspects of the bilateral relations.
+NEW DELHI, Jan 15: External Affairs Minister S Jaishankar on Friday held talks with his Nepalese counterpart Pradeep Kumar Gyawali with a focus on various key aspects of the bilateral relations.

 The talks are taking place under the framework of the Indo-Nepal joint commission meeting (JCM), officials said.